web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 A thorough test suite for this constructor will include tests for the behavior of many different values of the *title* parameter and the *options* parameter.
-Choosing those values is a challenge unto itself--see [Avoid Excessive Breadth](#avoid-excessive-breadth) for advice on the topic.
+Choosing those values can be a challenge unto itself--see [Avoid Excessive Breadth](#avoid-excessive-breadth) for advice.

 ### Browser state